 Collaborative Proposals.
 All collaborative proposals submitted as separate submissions from multiple organizations must be submitted via the NSF FastLane system.
-Chapter II, Section D.5 of the Grant Proposal Guide provides additional information on collaborative proposals.
+PAPPG Chapter II.D.3 provides additional information on collaborative proposals.

-See Chapter II.C.2 of the GPG for guidance on the required sections of a full research proposal submitted to NSF.
-Please note that the proposal preparation instructions provided in this program solicitation may deviate from the GPG instructions.
+See PAPPG Chapter II.C.2 for guidance on the required sections of a full research proposal submitted to NSF.
+Please note that the proposal preparation instructions provided in this program solicitation may supplement or deviate from the PAPPG instructions.